francois-durand/my_toy_package/docs/tutorial.rst

 In PyCharm:

 #.
-If it is not already done, register your GitHub account in PyCharm:

-   #.
-Menu File → Settings → Version Control → GitHub.
-   #.
-Click on the "+" icon.
-   #.
-Fill in the form and validate.

-#.
 Menu VCS → Import into version control → Share project on GitHub.

 #.
 Fill in the form and validate, e.g.::